syncfusion-content/blazor-docs/blazor/diagram/nodes/appearance.md

 The [Gradient](https://help.syncfusion.com/cr/blazor) property of the node allows you to define and apply the gradient effect to the node.
 The gradient stop property defines the color and a position, where the previous color transition ends and a new color transition starts.
 The gradient stop’s opacity property defines the transparency level of the region.

-There are two types of gradients as follows:
+There are two types of gradients.
+They are:

 * Linear Gradient